Ronnie Dennis

 State Aid & Subsidy Control

-Ronnie also specialises in EU law on State aid and UK law on subsidy control.
+Ronnie also specialises in State aid/subsidy control.
 He acted for Coventry City Council in the leading domestic cases on the private investor test for State aid: R. (Sky Blue Sports and Leisure Ltd) v Coventry City Council.
 He now acts and advises in all areas of State aid/ subsidy control.

 Examples of his work in this field include: